nakira974/neo-c/README.md

 3. It has Generics, Method Generics, inline function, debug info (-g option), and lambda.

 4. It has a mixin-layers system.
 You can implement your application in layers.
 Each layer is complete and useful for debugging and porting.
 A vi clone called vin is implemented as an editor implemented in mixin-layers.
 Please refer to it because it is in a directory called vin.
-Also I'm creating a text processing interpreter(zed), 1000 lines shell(shsh) and 1000 lines filer(mf).
+Also I'm creating a text processing interpreter(zed), 1000 lines shell(shsh), 1000 lines filer(mf) and constructing python3 clone(yappy).

 5. Protocol(Interface)